-A recent report by ACT entitled “Reading Between the Lines: What the ACT Reveals About College Readiness in Reading,” discovered that more students are on track to being ready for college-level reading in eighth and 10th grade than are actually ready in 12th grade.
+A report by ACT titled “Reading Between the Lines: What the ACT Reveals About College Readiness in Reading,” discovered that more students are on track to being ready for college-level reading in eighth and 10th grade than are actually ready in 12th grade.
 The report also states that only about half of ACT-tested high school students are ready for college-level reading.
 While middle school classes focus on building reading skills, most high school English classes don’t, says Ed Colby of ACT.
 “Specific reading instruction is over once students pass out of middle school,” he notes.

 The college-bound reader: Make sure your student is prepared

 What parents can do

 You can help your child prepare for college reading by being a good role model, by encouraging him to read and by engaging in discussions about reading material.
 Here are a few tips: